Arizona joins Colorado River drought plan

-PHOENIX (AP) — Arizona will join a drought plan for the Colorado River, narrowly meeting a federal deadline that threatened to blow up a compromise years in the making for the seven states that draw water from the constrained river.
+PHOENIX (AP) — Arizona delivered one of the final puzzle pieces for a Colorado River drought plan, agreeing Thursday to join six other states and Mexico in voluntarily taking less water from the constrained river.

-The Arizona House and Senate overwhelmingly supported the legislation and Gov. Doug Ducey promptly signed it, delivering the final puzzle piece needed to avoid potentially more severe cutbacks imposed by the federal government.
+The decision to join the drought plan, authorized by lawmakers and Gov. Doug Ducey, went right up to the edge of a federal deadline that threatened to blow up the agreement.
+U.S. Bureau of Reclamation director Brenda Burman said all parties must agree to cutbacks by Jan.
+31 or she would begin the process to impose them.

-The river serves 40 million people in Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada and California.
+Arizona was the only state that required legislation to join the agreement to protect the water that serves 40 million people in Wyoming, Colorado, Utah, New Mexico, Arizona, Nevada and California.

-U.S. Bureau of Reclamation director Brenda Burman set a Jan.
-31 deadline for all parties to agree to voluntary cutbacks.

 Most Read Nation & World Stories